JinxCodesAI/pm/docs/idea.md

     *   **Iteration & Feedback Loop:** This is the base layer.
 The user can edit this structured summary at any time.
 If they have a follow-up call and get new information, they can add it here.
 The tool will flag downstream artifacts (the brief, personas) that might be affected by the changes, suggesting a review.

 *   **Step 2: The Guided Brief Builder**
-    *   **How it works:** The AI identifies gaps in the summary and generates "Clarifying Questions & Strategic Probes" to help the freelancer strengthen the strategy.
+    *   **How it works:** The AI works alongside manual capture.
+Strategists can jot a quick probe in a single text field, or point the generator at the Intake Summary with optional guidance (e.g. “focus on budget risk”).
+One click produces a set of AI-suggested follow-ups grounded in the active sources.
-    *   **AI Action:** Generates a list of insightful questions for the freelancer to consider or ask the client.
+    *   **AI Action:** Generates new, clearly labeled follow-up questions that respect previously rejected prompts.
+Individual answers can be selected and converted directly into new intake sources so the upstream summary stays versioned.
-    *   **Iteration & Feedback Loop:** As the freelancer answers these questions or gets client responses, they update the structured summary.
-The AI dynamically removes questions that have been addressed and may suggest new ones if the project scope changes.
+    *   **Iteration & Feedback Loop:** As the freelancer answers, rejects, or reopens probes, the system tracks state.
+Rejected questions (optionally tagged with a reason) inform future AI runs, while answered items can be promoted into the source library for downstream reuse.

 *   **Step 3: Persona Builder**
     *   **How it works:** Based on the audience description, the user clicks "Generate Personas."